- Computer Networking Course

 |Client-Side Scripting||Server-Side Scripting|

-|Script code is downloaded and executed at client end||The script is executed at the server-end and the result is sent to the client-end|
+|Script code is downloaded and executed at the client end.||The script is executed at the server end, and the result is sent to the client end.|

-|Response to interaction is more immediate once the program code has been downloaded||Complex process are more efficient as the program and associated resources are not downloaded to the browser|
+|Response to interaction is more immediate once the program code has been downloaded.||Complex processes are more efficient as the program and associated resources are not downloaded to the browser.|

-|Services are secure as they do not have access to files and databases||Have access to files and data bases but have security considerations when sending sensitive information|
+|Services are secure as they do not have access to files or databases.||Have access to files and databases, but have security considerations when sending sensitive information.|

 |Browser dependent||Does not depend on browsers|

-|Affected by the processing speed of user's computer||Affected by the processing speed of the host server|
+|Influenced by the user's computer's processing speed||Affected by the processing speed of the host server|